 When it comes to hiring employees, the first question to ask yourself is, Who do I need to hire?

-At the start, you might need an extra pair of hands to manage your online store: track new orders, chat with customers, update inventory.
-If you manufacture your products yourself, you will likely want an assistant.
+You will probably first need an extra pair of hands to manage your online store, like tracking new orders, chatting with customers, and updating inventory.
+If you manufacture your products yourself, you will also likely want an assistant to deal with the

 Hiring remote workers offers several benefits for a growing business:

-- Lower salaries, particularly if you hire people from countries with a lower cost of living
+- Lower salaries if you hire people from places with a lower cost of living,

-Once you’ve decided what kind of workers you want to hire, jump to the next section where we’ll discuss where to hire these people.
+Once you’ve decided what kind of workers you want to hire, you have to figure out where to find them.

 36% of bad hires happen because of a poor skill match.
-30% happen because employers are unclear about performance objectives.
+30% happen because employers are unclear in their communication about performance objectives.

-Therefore, before you start writing your job ads, be crystal clear about your own requirements.
-You want a balance between hard skills and cultural fit.
+Therefore, before you start writing your job ads, be crystal clear about your requirements.
+You want a balance between hard skills and personality fit.

-If you run a niche business, look for someone who understands the niche even better than you.
+If you run a niche business, look for someone who understands the niche as well or even better than you.